firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 #.
 Black boxes must be "clock-gateable" by replacing its input clock with a gated equivalent which will be used
    to stall simulation time in that module.

    a.
-As a consequence, target clock-gating cannot be implemented using black-box primitives, and must instead be modelled by
+As a consequence, target clock-gating cannot be implemented using black-box primitives, and must instead be modeled by
-      adding clock-enables to all state elements of the gated clock domain (i.e., by adding a feedback mux on registers to conditionally block updates, and by gating write-enables on memories).
+      adding clock-enables to all state elements of the gated clock domain (i.e., by adding an enable or feedback mux on registers to conditionally block updates, and by gating write-enables on memories).
 #.
 Asynchronous reset must only be implemented using Rocket Chip's black-box async reset.
    These are replaced with synchronously reset registers using a FIRRTL transformation.